giannismarinakis/java-open-nl/README.md

 This is an Open-Source Library for creating network applications in Java easily using UDP Network Protocol. <br>
 <b><u>Read the LICENSE file before using this library!</u></b>
+<b>Note</b> that this library uses the UDP protocol.
+It is recommended to use this library on applications where the loss of packets does not matter (Voice transfer applications, video calls, multiplayer games, etc...)
 <br><br>
 <b>Menu</b>
 <ol>